This page provides answers to commonly asked questions about Maintenance of Certification.

 - Start thinking about which of your two PGEs you could demonstrate through a video-recorded lesson with students in the content area and developmental level of your original certificate.
 NBCTs, no matter their current role or teaching assignment, can create the required video by guest teaching a rostered group of students in the content area and developmental level of their original certificate.

 - Consult the description of MOC requirements under What are the requirements for MOC in this Q&A and review the MOC Instructions.
-Carefully reflect on your professional growth over the years since becoming an NBCT or since renewing if you have renewed your certification.
+Carefully reflect on your professional growth since becoming an NBCT or renewing your certification.
 Think about the PGEs you engage in.
-Consider which experiences have had the most significant impact on student learning and that demonstrate how you have continued to grow as a professional in a variety of areas.
-Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly had an impact on student learning in your field of certification and that have been ongoing.
+Consider which experiences have had the most significant impact on student learning and that demonstrates how you have continued to grow as a professional in various areas.
+Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly impacted student learning in your field of certification and that have been ongoing.

 - You may want to contact your state or local program administrator to locate information about incentives for maintaining certification available in your state